themegrill/social-icons/readme.txt

 == Changelog ==

-= 1.6.1 - xx/xx/2017 =
+= 1.7.0 - xx/xx/2017 =
 * Fix - Support multiple social profile links.

 [See changelog for all versions](https://raw.githubusercontent.com/themegrill/social-icons/master/CHANGELOG.txt).

 == Upgrade Notice ==

-= 1.6.0 =
+= 1.7.0 =
-1.6.0 is a major update.
-Make a full site backup, update your theme and extensions before upgrading.
+1.7.0 is a minor update.
+Make a full site backup, update your theme and extensions, and ensure they are compatible before upgrading.